thebarbican19/GDLogger/README.md

 <p>

 <h3>"Events"</h3>
-Events are what are created every time you create a new item in NSLogger.
+Events are what are created every time you create a new item in GDLogger.
 They contain 2 objects, a "title" and "properties"<p>
 <stong>title</strong>(NSString<br/>
 <strong>properties</strong>(NSDictionary)<p>
 <code>[logger log:@"Event Title" properties:@{@"key":@"value", @"installed":[NSNumber numberWithBool:true]}];</code>